-When facing a world that gives religion carte blanche in avoiding criticism and shielding it from all manner of ethical judgment, there is a need for those who take the opposite position if only to show the absurdity of what is going on.
-At the core of this position however, lies a valid point concerning epistemic validity and the truth claims of various ideas.
+When facing a world that gives religion carte blanche in avoiding criticism and shielding it from all manner of ethical judgment, some find taking the polar opposite position that all religion is inherently evil to be the only recourse.
+Whatever the truth of such a position, the core of it possesses a valid point concerning epistemic validity and truth claims.
 The shield from inquiry often attached to religions, taken on with what should be self-mockery by the scandal-plagued Catholic Church and with rueful smiles by many in the new age movement, is that of being beholden only to their own form of internal self-check, removed from a social dialogue despite their fervent desire to still then be a part of and often an influential part of that very society.

 There is a difference between what I refer to as science-proper, e.g. the method of science or experimental science, and science-general which is more of a philosophical position concerning humanity’s epistemic relation to the cosmos.
 Science-general concerns itself with the analysis of experience and operates by the principle that all experience is capable of being understood though the particular procedure for certain knowledge may need to be created (i.e. microscopes created to see cells or the theory of gravity required to grasp that central force in the universe) and all is ultimately shareable within the nest of humanity’s shared biological ontology.
 In other words, knowledge is infinitely expanding and by being knowable it must be capable of being shared with others.
 Knowledge is a public domain.